Lae Nadzab Airport

-Lae Nadzab Airport is a regional airport located at Nadzab 42 km outside Lae, Morobe Province, Papua New Guinea along the Highlands Highway.
+Officially named Nadzab Tomodachi International Airport, Nadzab Airport is a regional airport located at Nadzab 42 km outside Lae, Morobe Province, Papua New Guinea along the Highlands Highway.
 It is served by both private and regional aircraft with domestic flights.
 The airport replaced the Lae Airfield in 1977.

 Nadzab is located on the Erap River, 5 km North of the Markham River.
 The settlements of Gabmatsung/Gabmatzung and Gabsonkek are located on the East side of the airport.

 History

 In about 1910 the Gabmatsung/Gabmazung Lutheran mission station was established at Nadzab. and established an airfield for use by small planes until the outbreak of the Pacific War when it became overgrown with dense kunai grass.

 World War II

 In March 1942, the Japanese occupied Lae and Salamaua.

 Between April 1943 and July 1943, the Allied Geographical Section of South West Pacific Area (command) conducted reconnaissance after the Japanese invasion.
 The Terrain Handbook states at page 18:

 Nazdab is located twenty-seven miles NW of Lae by road 900 yds by an indefinite width.
 Covered with kunai grass.
 Good dispersal area.
 Emergency landing ground for heavy freight planes.
 Extension to 2000 yds thought possible.

 The first parachute jump for the 503rd Parachute Regiment was during the Allied paratrooper assault on 5 September 1943.
 In conjunction with the Amphibious Landing East of Malahang, was to be the start of the liberation of Lae from Japanese Occupation.

-After Lae was liberated, the United States Army built Nadzab airport and developed it into a massive airbase complex.
+After Lae was liberated, the United States Army and the Royal Australian Air Force built Nadzab airport and developed it into a massive airbase complex.
 It was home to many United States Army Air Forces and Royal Australian Air Force units during the war when it was a forward base of operations against Japanese positions, and was vital afterwards as a staging area.

 Two parallel runways were built, running roughly east to west.
 Number 1 Strip was located to the north.
 Parallel and to the south was Number 2 Strip, closest to the Markham River.
 Towards the end of the war, the 21st Air Depot Unit at Nadzab began to manage a storage and reclamation area for excess Allied aircraft and salvage area for repairs.
 The CRTC (Combat Replacement Training Center) flew out of the base into 1945 until it was turned over to the New Guinea government.